-We believe that all children have a right to learn in a safe environment.
-All allegations regarding sexual violence and sexual harassment must be reported and discussed with the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead.
-This is most likely to include, but not limited to: bullying (including cyber bullying), serious violence, gender-based violence/sexual assaults and sexting (youth produced sexual imagery).
+All allegations regarding sexual violence and sexual harassment must be reported and discussed with the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or a Senior Leader.
+This is most likely to include, but not limited to: abuse within intimate partner relationships; bullying (including cyber bullying); serious violence and sexual harassment;

+physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals.
 Staff should recognise that children are capable of abusing their peers.
 Staff must challenge any form of derogatory and sexualised language or behaviour.
 Staff should be vigilant to sexualised/aggressive touching/grabbing particularly towards girls.
 Behaviours by children should never be passed off as 'banter' or 'part of growing up'.